RandyCHS/github4beta/README.md

 > Open this page at [https://randychs.github.io/github4beta/](https://randychs.github.io/github4beta/)

+This is a little project the will count how many times you pressed the A on a microbit

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.